The Sweet Escape (song): Critical reception

 "The Sweet Escape" received generally positive reviews from contemporary pop music critics.
-In a review for AllMusic, Stephen Thomas Erlewine described the song as "an irresistible ... track, driven by a giddy 'wee-oh!' hook and supported by a nearly anthemic summertime chorus".
+In a review for AllMusic, Stephen Thomas Erlewine described the song as "an irresistible ... track, driven by a giddy 'wee-ooh!' hook and supported by a nearly anthemic summertime chorus".
 John Murphy of musicOMH referred to "The Sweet Escape" as "a lovely, summery bouncy pop song with a very infectious chorus".
 Murphy compared the song to Weezer's 2002 single "Keep Fishin'", and Blenders Ben Sisario compared it to the work of the Beach Boys.
 Alex Miller from NME compared the song to Madonna's early work but added that it sounded "cringey and saccharine".
 Anna Britten from Yahoo!
 Music commented that it sounded like music from 1970, specifically that of soul group Chairmen of the Board.
 Bill Lamb of About.com called the song "a welcome change from the over-produced 'Wind It Up'", but noted that it "easily jets in one ear and out the other leaving little trace of its presence".
 MuchMusic's video review program Video on Trial referred to the song as "incredibly intoxicating".

 Akon's presence as a featured artist on the track received negative reviews.
 Quentin B. Huff of PopMatters found that Akon contributed too few vocals to the song and that they were wasted.
 Rolling Stone reviewer Rob Sheffield agreed, viewing the song as a fumbled attempt to capitalize on the success of Akon's "Smack That" featuring Eminem.
 The Observers Paul Flynn was displeased with his presence in lieu of higher profile hip hop artists such as Dr. Dre and André 3000 on Stefani's previous album Love.
 Angel.
 Music.
 Baby.
 (2004).
 He added that the song sounded like a "weirdly flat" version of Madonna's 1986 single "True Blue".
 Charles Merwin of Stylus Magazine described his vocals as "yelping".